 The Museum of Science and Industry's newest temporary exhibit, Brick by Brick, is a must a visit if you have LEGO-lovers in your family.
 The exhibit features a collection of more than a dozen amazing LEGO-built structures, all constructed by LEGO Certified Professional and Chicago native, Adam Reed Tucker, including a 60-foot-long Golden Gate Bridge; the Hoover Dam, made with 42,000 bricks; and a 12-foot-tall Burj Khalifa.

 My family especially appreciated the LEGO versions of some of our fave Chicagoland sights, such as the operating American Eagle roller coaster from Six Flags Great America and the reconstruction of the 1893 World Fair's White City.
-Brainy challenges, including the chance to walk on the beams of Chicago's Hancock Center and build a Chicago-style skyscraper of your very own, make this exhibit not only educational but also interactive and fun.
+Brainy challenges, including the chance to walk on the beams of Chicago's 875 N Michigan building (formerly the John Hancock Center) and build a Chicago-style skyscraper of your very own, make this exhibit not only educational but also interactive and fun.

 Brick by Brick (open now through February 2017) is not included in Museum Entry and requires an additional timed-entry ticket: $9 for adults and $7 for kids ages 3-11, available in Explorer ticket packages.
 Visit msichicago.org for pre-purchase (avoid the line!) and additional museum information.